 If there is no active website, it’s very possible that the owner is just sitting on the name until it expires, or because they know they can make money re-selling it.
 In these cases, you can use a domain name aftermarket service to get more information about the name, and possibly get it as your own.

 If you have some time to wait and don’t feel the need to aggressively pursue the particular domain name, placing a backorder would be the best idea.
-This doesn’t cost anything.
-It simply means that you would get your aftermarket service to secure the name for you if the owner did not renew, and let it expire.
-You will only be charged if you acquire the name.
-If another person, or several people also placed backorders on this same name and your domain name aftersmarket service acquires it, you then go into a private auction, and the name goes to the highest bidder.
+This means that you would get your aftermarket service to secure the name for you if the owner did not renew, and let it expire.
+Some online service providers charge a fee for this.
+If another person, or several people also placed backorders on this same name and your domain name aftermarket service acquires it, you then go into a private auction, and the name goes to the highest bidder.
 It is a good idea to think about the maximum amount you are willing to pay for this name should it go into auction or require you to make an offer to the current owner.

 Make an offer

 Chances are, if you went through the process of picking the perfect domain name and discovered that it was taken, you’d rather not wait to see if it gets renewed by the owner, in order to acquire it.
 You have the option of making an offer to purchase the name outright from whoever owns it.
 However, contacting the owner of a domain name on your own can prove to be tricky, or lead to a dead end.
 Even though you can often look up the domain owner’s information on WhoIs, the information may be outdated or could be masked through a private registration service.
 Additionally, a domain name owner may not take a random email from a stranger seriously, or may never see it due to their own spam filters in their email.
 It’s best to use a professional domain name broker to navigate through the contact process and see what the asking price is for the domain name.